 The financing of energy efficiency projects always comes from the savings generated by these measures.
 The cost of energy prior to the project is reduced in such a way that part of the savings finance the measures carried out and another part is perceived as an economic benefit of the project itself.

-Depending on whether the energy efficiency measures are financed by the ESCO or the customer, it will be a shared savings or a guaranteed savings project.
-In any case, in order to maximise the benefit in an EPC, it is essential to have tools that give you a clear view of the current status of your projects.
+Depending on whether the energy efficiency measures are financed by the ESCO or the customer, it will be shared savings or a guaranteed savings project.
+In any case, in order to maximise the benefit of an EPC, it is essential to have tools that give you a clear view of the current status of your projects.
 That will also allow you to react in time to any deviation in savings.

 How to Maximise Savings in your Energy Efficiency Project

-In order to evaluate the outcome of your project, you need to have a clear measurement of the project’s objective.
+To evaluate the outcome of your project, you need to have a clear measurement of the project’s objective.
 And in the case of a savings project, you will need a real-time monitoring tool to track the savings generated.

 The M&V tool not only allows you to evaluate the status of your project in order to move forward in time.
 Indeed, it also offers you the possibility to reformulate your contract to your liking in order to have other approaches, which do not necessarily have to be those of the project.